UltraMessaging/mon_demo/README.md

 First, edit the files "demo.cfg" and "mon.cfg" and make appropriate changes for your network and environment.

+Next, make a copy of "lbm.sh" into the parent directory and edit it.
+Make appropriate changes for your UM license and installation location.

 The "tst.sh" shell script runs a set of applications and the "lbmmon" program to collect the statistics.
 It takes about one minute and ten seconds to run.